awareStah/spotify-data-analytics/README.md

 # Spotify User Behavior Analysis

 ## Project Overview
-This project analyzes a synthetic dataset that simulates user behavior on Spotify, one of the world’s leading music streaming platforms.
-The dataset contains 5000 user records designed to reflect realistic user engagement, subscription behavior, and advertisement interactions.
+This project analyzes a synthetic dataset that simulates user behavior on a Spotify-like music streaming platform.
+The dataset contains 5000 user records reflecting user engagement, subscription behavior, and advertisement interaction.

 The objective of this project is to derive meaningful insights related to:
 - User engagement patterns